sassoftware/event-provenance-registry/docs/how-to/start-server/README.md

 }
 ```

-This can then be used to create a new event reciever group
+This can then be used to create a new event receiver group

 ```graphql
 mutation {